Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(err?.code ?? records);

-});Service discovery as an architecture topic belongs much later.
-At this level, an SRV record is just a typed DNS record whose data includes a port and target name.
-The socket remains unopened.
+});Service discovery as a bigger architecture topic belongs later.
+At this level, an SRV record is a DNS record whose data includes a port and target name.
+No socket has opened yet.

 SRV records are one of the few common DNS records that carry a port.
-Code that understands SRV semantics has to read that port. net.connect('service.example.com') performs ordinary address lookup semantics for the host it receives.
-If a protocol expects SRV, the client library must implement that DNS lookup path.
+Code that understands SRV has to read that port. net.connect('service.example.com') uses ordinary address lookup for the host it receives.
+If a protocol expects SRV, the client library has to implement that DNS lookup path.

 dns.reverse('8.8.8.8', (err, hostnames) => {